Zero Waste Week: History

 Zero Waste week was founded by Rachelle Strauss in 2008 and began as a national campaign in the United Kingdom.
 The term Zero Waste Week is now used by many organisations, groups and individuals not connected to the original campaign.
 Strauss first became interested in zero waste after being affected by the Boscastle flood of 2004, a freak weather event that event that she saw as the result of manmade climate change.
 In September 2008 Strauss launched the first Zero Waste Week with an internet campaign from her blog, to persuade people to reduce, reuse and recycle waste.
-In September 2013 a new website was setup for Zero Waste Week, and by 2017 people from seventy-three countries had taken part.
+In September 2013 a new website was set up for Zero Waste Week, and by 2017 people from seventy-three countries had taken part.
 In 2018 Zero Waste Week reached its ten year milestone.
 Many countries run their own Zero Waste Week campaign in co-ordination with the original Zero Waste week or independently.